 Much more than just a tutoring service or college admissions consulting company, Brattle Street works with students from all over the world to help them achieve the short-term goals that will ultimately help them realize their long-term dreams.
 Our advisors make it their priority to facilitate students’ success not only in their academic endeavors but in building the habits and developing the mindsets that will empower them to flourish in the future.
 With fifteen years of experience and a team of highly knowledgeable and deeply committed tutors, mentors, and advisors, Brattle Street prides itself on giving each student the attention, direction, and support they need to support their individual goals.

-Leelila Strogov, Co-Founder and Co-CEO
+Leelila Strogov, Founder and CEO

 Leelila’s passion lies in helping students author their own personal stories that result from pursuing interests that are both unique and layered.
 Some of Leelila’s favorite success stories include a girl who used heavy metal music to inspire her Chinese calligraphy; a boy who was expelled from boarding school for hitchhiking across the country, but then went on to Harvard before practicing medicine in the rural South; and a girl, who without a single extracurricular activity, persuaded an admissions committee that despite her extreme introversion, she had much to offer their Ivy League community.